The Motion Imagery Standards Laboratory (MIS-LAB) Compliance Test and Evaluation is conducted at the Joint Intelligence, Surveillance,

 After the MI sample file issues are resolved, the sponsor/developer must complete the formal administrative process for the Standards

 Compliance Test (SCT).
-The administrative forms (Compliance Test Request (CTR) 1, 2, 3, 4) and the latest Program Plan can be found
+The administrative forms (Compliance Test Request (CTR) 1, 2, and 3) and the latest Program Plan can be found

-on this website located under "Documentation & References."
-Read the latest version of the MIS-LAB Program Plan and complete and submit
+on our website located under "Documentation/Testing Request Documentation".
+Read the latest version of the MIS-LAB Program Plan and

-the aforementioned forms (CTR 1, 2, 3, and 4) to the JITC Test Director.
-The Program Plan provides further details regarding the process
+complete and submit the aforementioned forms (CTR 1, 2, and 3) to the JITC Test Director.
+The Program Plan provides further details

 Once the sponsor/developer has read the Program Plan and has submitted the CTR forms for testing, the JITC Test Director will determine